Herman, Morton, The Architecture of Victorian Sydney, 1964

 qualities and visual character.
 Evans has traced the history and

-to the conservation of these houses that will help to preserve
+the conservation of these houses that will help to preserve them

 history of the Royal Exhibition Building.
 It gives vivid

-on other activities that the building has accommodated, ranging
+other activities that the building has accommodated, ranging from

-from the opening of the first federal parliament to Ideal Home
+the opening of the first federal parliament to Ideal Home shows, a

 Recent Houses Harry Seidler: Houses and interiors 2 Abel, C.